When I first spent 2 days in Dublin, I knew right away I needed to go back to see more of this green-hued country.

 Often referred to as the Dead Zoo, this museum has a unique collection of animals, from tiny insects to huge giraffes.

 Day trips from Dublin

 The Irish capital is a vibrant city full of cool pubs and exciting places, but I wanted to see more of the country.
-So after spending two days in Dublin, I decided to go on a day trip from Dublin to the Cliffs of Moher, and I can’t stress enough how amazing that experience was!
+So after spending 2 days in Dublin, I decided to go on a day trip from Dublin to the Cliffs of Moher, and I can’t stress enough how amazing that experience was.
 I have never seen such a natural beauty like that one.

 1 – Cliffs of Moher tour – This tour was amazing, so make time to see this place.
 You won’t regret it!

 These are 14km (8.7mi) of breathtaking cliffs on the Atlantic Ocean.
 The highest part reaches 214m (702ft), and while I was there the wind was blowing so hard that I could feel the water on my face!
 Yes, I was 200m above the water, and I could still feel it.
 So, watch out for the edges!

 To read how to get to the Cliffs of Moher from Dublin, read this detailed post I wrote.

 2 – Kilkenny – A gorgeous medieval town in southeast Ireland.
 Kilkenny’s main attractions are churches, abbeys, and cathedrals because the city has deep religious roots.